Table of Contents What are Shadow IT Benefits?What are Shadow IT...

 Founded in 2016, Zylo has been continually at the forefront of developing the practice SaaS management.

-Businesses will spend more than $100 billion on SaaS in 2020.
-Companies, on average, maintain about 600 subscription software applications within their environments.
+Gartner projects that in 2022 global SaaS spend will exceed $474 billion, a 16.2% increase from 2021.
+Companies, on average, maintain about 323 subscription software applications within their environments.
 And the sector growth in SaaS translates to increased spending per employee.

 SaaS Management is the New Frontier of Software Management

 When Zylo works with clients to implement a SaaS management strategy, the initial questions are remarkably similar: How do we start?
 How do we do it?
 What’s the priority?
 What does SaaS management look like within our business?
 How should we think about it?